 Also revealed at CES this year, new manufacturers Byton revealed a full 48-inch curved touchscreen and will be a key feature of its new M- Byte vehicle.
 The screen itself looks to be more of a distraction to the driver, than actually aiding the user journey.

 Obviously, the system would be optimised to not distract the driver while he or she is actually driving, but such a large screen is so inherently visual that even minor changes could easily get overwhelming.
-The touchscreen can also incorporate Alexa voice technology, but completely removes all traditional dashboard functions, such as switches and dials.
+Incidentally Tesla have now followed suit by allowing for streaming services in their newest models.
+The M-Byte touchscreen can also incorporate Alexa voice technology, but completely removes all traditional dashboard functions, such as switches and dials.

 Although the full touchscreen looks fantastic, it would most likely translate best for driverless cars.
 The screen looks to be too much of a distraction, jeopardising driver concentration and ultimately safety.